Cloufield/GWASTutorial/05_PCA/README.md

         --out ${outPrefix}_projected
 ```

-After step 3, the 'allele-wts 10' modifier requests an additional one-line-per-allele .eigenvec.allele file with first 10 PCs expressed as allele weights instead of sample weights.
+After step 3, the `allele-wts 10` modifier requests an additional one-line-per-allele `.eigenvec.allele` file with first `10 PCs` expressed as allele weights instead of sample weights.

 We will get the `plink_results.eigenvec.allele` file, which will be used to project onto all samples along with a allele count `plink_results.acount` file.

-In the projection, `score ${outPrefix}.eigenvec.allele 2 5` sets the `ID` and `A1`, `score-col-nums 6-15` sets the first 10 PCs to be projected.
+In the projection, `score ${outPrefix}.eigenvec.allele 2 5` sets the `ID` (2nd column) and `A1` (5th column), `score-col-nums 6-15` sets the first 10 PCs to be projected.

 Please check https://www.cog-genomics.org/plink/2.0/score#pca_project for more details on projection.